storybookjs/test-runner/README.md

 ## Filtering tests (experimental)

 You might want to skip certain stories in the test-runner, run tests only against a subset of stories, or exclude certain stories entirely from your tests.
 This is possible via the `tags` annotation.
+By default, the test-runner includes every story with the `"test"` tag.
+This tag is included by default in Storybook 8 for all stories, unless the user tells otherwise via [tag negation](https://storybook.js.org/docs/writing-stories/tags#removing-tags).

 This annotation can be part of a story, therefore only applying to it, or the component meta (the default export), which applies to all stories in the file: